Types of assistance

 - Families that meet eligibility for other scholarships, such as state subsidy, will be requested to utilize that form of support first.
 If your income changes during the year and affects your eligibility, you are asked to share this information as soon as possible with the director so they can adjust your tuition accordingly.

-Option 4: Sliding fee scale based on a single financial decision point
+Option 4: sliding fee scale based on a single financial decision point

-Option 5: Sliding scale fee based on income
+Option 5: sliding scale fee based on income

-Option 6: Per-child, flat rate discount
+Option 6: per-child, flat rate discount

 Example of an appeal process for a center with an individual owner